murgrehk/cloaked-wookie/README.md

 3. Save the file

 Note:
--Answers are separated by commas, and the preferred answer is given first -Upon using the modified deck, the Flashcard Viewer should note any cards that were added or removed
+- Answers are separated by commas, and the preferred answer is given first
+- Upon using the modified deck, the Flashcard Viewer should note any cards that were added or removed